trothr/znetboot/ClefOS_on_VM.md

 ## You Will Also Need

 You will also need the ZNETBOOT tool, or at least two files from that package.
-Specifically, you will need ZNETBOOT EXEC and CURL REXX.
+Specifically, you will need "ZNETBOOT EXEC" and "CURL REXX".
 (Filenames in CMS are two part, divided by blank space.
-Those files would be “znetboot.exec” and “curl.rexx” on most other systems.)
+Those files would be "znetboot.exec" and "curl.rexx" on most other systems.)

 Uploading via X3270 is explained.
 If you use some other means than X3270 to connect with your z/VM host, your upload experience will be different.

-A third required file is CLEFONVM ZNETBOOT (clefonvm.znetboot), which will hold bootstrap parameters unique to your virtual machine.
+A third required file is "CLEFONVM ZNETBOOT" (aka "clefonvm.znetboot"), which will hold bootstrap parameters unique to your virtual machine.
 It must either be created with the CMS text editor 'xedit' or must be created on your desktop or laptop and then uploaded.
 There is an example included with the ZNETBOOT package and on the web, but the example will not work for your virtual machine because you will minimally have different network addresses.

 ## Sign On